Exercise and Sport Science Major, B.A.–Sport Administration

 Honors in Exercise and Sport Science

 The senior honors program provides exercise and sport science majors the opportunity to pursue an independent, two-semester research project.
 A student must have an overall grade point average of 3.3 or above prior to acceptance into the departmental honors program and must maintain an overall average of 3.3 or above to remain in the program.
 Students complete EXSS 693H and EXSS 694H.
 Honors study involves the completion of a substantial piece of original research and the formal oral presentation of the results.
 Those successfully completing the program are awarded their degree with either honors or highest honors.
-Previous senior honors thesis topics and more information can be found on the EXSS department Web page.
-Please contact Dr. Meredith Petschauer by email or at (919) 962-1110, if you are interested.
+Previous senior honors thesis topics and more information can be found on the EXSS department web page.
+Please contact Dr. J.D.
+DeFreese by email if you are interested.

 Departmental Involvement